Jimmy Buffett Studio Albums – Top Ten

 Top Ten – Jimmy Buffett Studio Albums

 Today, I am starting my top ten blog with a top ten list of my favorite singer/songwriter, Jimmy Buffett.
 This top ten list will mostly reflect my own preferences, but I will also take into account the commercial success of each album.
-This list is also limited to just studio albums, so no live or compilation albums are listed here.
+This list is also limited to just studio albums, so I’ve not listed any live or compilation albums here.

 10. A White Sport Coat and A Pink Crustacean